arjunkhara/3D-Modelling-Repo/README.md

 <h3>Writing Shaders</h3>

 Game engines only draw triangles; the GPU does only one thing, which is to draw these triangles.
 Programmers decide the position of these triangles, and their colours, using shaders.
 In Unity, there is a shader gallery.
 A CG shader is a custom shader where all the lighting is controlled, whereas an albedo shader provides more control.
 When creating effects use an albedo shader; when creating post-effects, it's better to use a CG shader.

+Shaders can be used for a variety of purposes, without writing a single line of code.
+They do not use any JPEGS on PNGS.
+Everything is procedurally generated when using shaders.
+A good example to see shaders in action is the website: glslsandbox.com/e GLSL is what runs on mobile phones, chrome cast, televisions etc. GLSL shaders can also be written in Blender and Unity, to design effects.
+The website holds an older version but is useful to understand how shaders work in a procedural method when applying these to objects and games assets.